 I KNEW WHAT TO DO AUTOMATICALLY.

----I literally don’t think I could have won an Olympic gold medal if it weren’t for him.
+---He took the burden of fear and uncertainty about hitting those big jumps right off my shoulders.
+I literally don’t think I could have won an Olympic gold medal if it weren’t for him.

 SO LET’S TALK ABOUT THAT OLYMPIC RACE.

-But first, in summary – what you can learn from this is that it’s incredibly important to trust your instincts --> when it comes to work/life balance and ensuring that you are truly emotionally attached to the goals you are working toward.
+But first, in summary – what you can learn from this is that it’s incredibly important to trust your instincts --> when it comes to work/life balance and ensuring that you feel energized and stress-free in working toward your goals.
 Choose a lifestyle that complements your work, if at all possible (how many of you use your passion for golf as a means to connect with business partners/clients?)

 Negotiate flexibility.
 And allow your employees to have some flexibility.